pbakun/bakson.github.io/_posts/2023/2023-07-03-deploy-azure-webapp-dagger.md

 ### Deployment

 When it comes to deploying to Azure WebApp without introducing additional dependencies, the choice of tools is crucial.
 Initially, I attempted to utilize the Go SDK for Azure; however, I encountered limitations when it came to deploying from a zip file to Azure WebApp.
 This approach would have required the external dependency of MSDeploy, commonly available in Visual Studio, to accomplish the task effectively.
-Avoiding the introduction additional dependencies became a priority, leading me to explore alternative solutions.
+Avoiding the introduction of additional dependencies became a priority, leading me to explore alternative solutions.

 Given my familiarity with PowerShell from working in a .NET environment, I decided to leverage the Azure PowerShell capabilities.
 The Azure PowerShell module provides extensive functionalities for interacting with Azure resources and enables seamless deployments.
 With that in mind I turned to the Azure PowerShell Docker image as my deployment pipeline base environment.